rajgoel/reveal.js-plugins/chalkboard/README.md

 # Chalkboard

-An plugin adding a chalkboard to reveal.js Th eplugin is based on [Chalkboard](https://github.com/mmoustafa/Chalkboard) by Mohamed Moustafa.
+An plugin adding a chalkboard to reveal.js.
+The plugin is based on [Chalkboard](https://github.com/mmoustafa/Chalkboard) by Mohamed Moustafa.

 ## Installation